Nurse Login

 4.8.3.
 No registration or practice permit will be cancelled except in accordance with the Act.

 4.9.
-Determination of residence
+Determination of Residence

-When it is necessary to determine the residence of a member for any purpose under the Act, Regulations or these Bylaws, the residence of the member will be considered for all purposes to be the address of the member recorded in the Register unless otherwise provided in these Bylaws.
+When it is necessary to determine the residence of a member for any purpose under the Act, Regulations or these Bylaws, the residence of the member will be considered for all purposes to be the address of the member recorded in the register unless otherwise provided in these Bylaws.

 4.10.
 Application Date for Renewal of Annual Practice Permit